devkristie/portfolio/README.md

 **Note on JavaScript:**
 This website is designed to work best with JavaScript enabled.
 While basic functionality may still be accessible, some features such as the navigation bar, accessibility enhancements, and interactive elements rely on JavaScript for a seamless user experience.

+---

 ### Technical Details

-In this section, we delve into the technical intricacies of the project.
-While a visual aid like a diagram or video would enhance understanding, let's explore the concept through descriptive text.
+In this section, we explore the technical aspects of the project using descriptive text.

 **Conceptual Overview:**